xyrar/xyrar/README.md

-👋 Hey there, my name is xyrar, and I enjoy developing things that are useful in the tech industry.
+👋 Hey there, my name is xyrar, and I enjoy developing fun things

-Check out my website: https://xyrar.rf.gd